 A research campaign that aims to find the wreck of the Ravenel fishing trawler, which disappeared in January 1962 off the coast of Saint-Pierre-et-Miquelon (France), began on 23 May 2021.
 Despite several attempts over the past decades, the wreck remains unfound.
-Thanks to the use of the DriX Unmanned Surface Vessel (USV), which has been designed, developed and operated by iXblue, this new research campaign will make use of unprecedented technological capacity to solve this mystery, which remains one of the most important shipwrecks in the history of French fishing.
+Thanks to the use of the DriX Unmanned Surface Vessel (USV), designed, developed and operated by iXblue, this new research campaign will use unprecedented technological capacity to solve the mystery surrounding one of the most important shipwrecks in the history of French fishing.

 The 15 sailors aboard the Ravenel left for sea in January 1962 but disappeared suddenly after 8 days of sailing.
 The wreck of the vessel has never been found.
 In April 2021, the French maritime minister Annick Girardin announced the launch of a major research campaign, which aroused great interest from the local population.
 A search area of 439 km² has been defined thanks to information and documentation collected by Ravenel and Ravenel Research, two associations of descendants of the missing, as well as by teams of Meteo France (the French national meteorological service) and the Department of Underwater and Submarine Archaeological Research (DRASSM).